 We know that teaching improvisation can be a struggle for many teachers!
 From the spontaneity of being in the moment, to inventing new material on the spot, it's not only teachers who can struggle, but students too.
-Yet improvisation is an essential skill for any performer, whether they're an actor, musician, or dancer.
+Improvisation is an essential skill for any performer, whether they're an actor, musician, or dancer.
 It allows them to think on their feet, react in the moment, and create something new and unique.
-But fear not, here are some best practices for teaching improvisation to middle and high school students who may be hesitant or self-conscious:
+But fear not, here are some best practices for teaching improvisation to middle and high school students who may be self-conscious or hesitant:

 1. Create a Safe and Supportive Environment